coursetable/coursetable/docs/containers.md

 And for user data:

 1. In dev, we always create a new MySQL database; in prod, we use the existing one.
-2. The API directly connects to this database using Prisma.
+2. The API directly connects to this database using Drizzle.
 3. The frontend requests the Express endpoint, which then makes DB calls.
 4. If you want to make DB changes, you can do so directly from PHPMyAdmin.